tclarkec/gamergrove/docs/apis.md

 }
 ```

-Creating a new user, gets a token and authticates.
+Creating a new user, gets a token and authenticates.
 Saves a username, email, password, first name, last name and icon id.

 ## AUTH